mrjoshuak/readabiligo/README.md

 ## Features

 - Extract article content, title, byline, and date from HTML
+- Content-type awareness with specialized extraction for different content types
+- Superior structure preservation for reference content and documentation
+- Better heading hierarchy and list element retention
+- Improved link preservation for sources and citations
 - Output in JSON, HTML, or plain text formats
 - Support for content digests and node indexes for tracking HTML structure
 - 100% Pure Go implementation, no JavaScript dependencies